Scille/parsec-cloud/docs/userguide/share_data.rst

     :align: center
     :alt: Select the user to assign roles to

-3. You're shown a summary of what roles are going to be assigned on each workspace.
+3. You're shown a summary of which roles are going to be assigned on each workspace.
 Click on `Assign roles` to complete the operation.

 .. image:: screens/bulk_assign_roles_summary.png
     :align: center